banerjs/blog/notes.md

     - Postgres - harder to model flexible data.
 But also free-ish
     - Filesystem - cheapest option.
 Probably not the most performant though
   - Create modular React components
+    - Build on Flux pattern in page mocks
 - Wrap style and required scripts together
   - Separate out styles into CSS files, etc.
   - Include ability to require CSS (webpack)